Messi bows out with bolt from the blue - but can improving Barcelona persuade him to stay? | Goal.com

 Barcelona scored three goals in seven minutes against PSG in 2017’s famous 6-1 comeback, but with no Luis Suarez and no Neymar - the injured Brazilian watched on from the stands as his current side progressed - they did not have enough firepower to put the hosts to the sword.

-Ilaix Moriba and Trincao came on in the final stages, and along with Frenkie de Jong, Pedri, Dembele, Oscar Mingueza and Marc-Andre ter Stegen, will form part of Barcelona’s next project.
+Ilaix Moriba and Trincao came on in the final stages, and along with Frenkie de Jong, Pedri, Dembele, Oscar Mingueza, Marc-Andre ter Stegen and the absent Ansu Fati, will form part of Barcelona’s next project.

 For now, whether Messi will join them is an unknown, as are the futures of Griezmann, Miralem Pjanic, Samuel Umtiti and co.